-However, just like porting a game from iOS to Android isn’t straightforward, game localization does require the development team to take several things into consideration during the game’s production.
-That being said, let’s take a look at what makes game localization so special, the different types of localization, as well as how you can localize your own game and seamlessly retrofit it for different regions.
+However, just like porting a game from iOS to Android isn’t straightforward, game localization does require the development team to consider several things during the game’s production.
+That being said, let’s take a look at what makes game localization so special, the different types of localization, and how you can localize your own game and seamlessly retrofit it for different regions.

 The Definition and Benefits of Game Localization

-Let’s start off by defining the terminology before we jump further into localization and its many quirks.
-Localization is different than translation – this is one of the first mistakes many developers make when introducing new language options to their games and applications.
-While translation consists of 1-to-1 translation of UI elements and written/voiced content into another language, localization takes cultural and regional differences into consideration.
+Let’s start by defining the terminology before we explore localization and its many quirks.
+Localization is different from translation—this is one of the first mistakes many developers make when introducing new language options to their games and applications.
+While translation consists of a 1-to-1 translation of UI elements and written/voiced content into another language, localization considers cultural and regional differences.

 For example, if the color black represents sadness and death in one culture and takes on a different connotation in another, your game’s performance in that region might suffer due to literal translation rather than localization.
-In this case, localized content will take the cultural factor into consideration and change the color black to something else which communicates your development team’s original idea for the game’s concept.
+In this case, localized content will consider the cultural factor and change the color black to something else that communicates your development team’s original idea for the game’s concept.

 The benefits of localizing your game into different languages are numerous and revolve around both UX and revenue generation.
 If we break them down into a list, they would include but not be limited to: